oliviagallego/ObstetricianClinic/README.md

 # Obstetrician's Clinic Database

 ## Team
-- Jaime Martin Casado
+- Jaime Martin Casado (commits name: JaimeMarCasado)
-- Laura Gallego Paredes
+- Laura Gallego Paredes (commits name: LauraGP02)
-- Nicolás Sicilia Pascual
+- Nicolás Sicilia Pascual (commits name: nicos)
-- Olivia Gallego Toscano
+- Olivia Gallego Toscano (commits name: USUARIO or oliviagallego)

 ## Aim
 This project develops a database for a fictional obstetrician's clinic as a capstone for our database course.
 It demonstrates our ability to design and manage complex database systems effectively.